 I am a historian of modern Europe, with an emphasis on German-speaking Central Europe in the twentieth century.
 My work engages themes of democracy, citizenship, and human rights that resonate across the modern world.
 Who belongs to “the people,” that central imaginary of modern democracy?
 How are determinations of inclusion and exclusion contested and negotiated?
 In the history of twentieth-century Germany, and its entanglements with the wider world, I find a vantage point for exploring how modern national and religious identities have evolved against the backdrop of territorial conflict, divided sovereignties, ethnic cleansing, and genocide.

-I am currently pursuing three streams of research: a book manuscript based on my doctoral dissertation; a second project in the early phases of development; and a series of articles in intellectual history and social thought.
+I am currently pursuing three streams of research: a book manuscript; a second project in the early phases of development; and a series of articles in intellectual history and social thought.
 I welcome opportunities to discuss these projects and provide further details on my research.

 Reinventing Protestant Germany: Religion, Nation, and Democracy after Nazism

 My current book manuscript reexamines the formation of West Germany’s post-1945 democracy through the lens of the German Protestant Church, an institution that underwent a rapid reorientation after the Second World War.
 Since the mid-nineteenth century, Germany’s Protestant churches had served as strongholds of nationalism and militarism.
 Church leaders, pastors, and lay activists linked dreams of national and religious revival, culminating in widespread Protestant support for the Nazi “national revolution” and complicity in the Holocaust.
 Yet by the 1950s and 1960s, Protestant pastors and lay intellectuals emerged as leading figures in West Germany’s earliest human rights movements, including campaigns that fought for the right of conscientious objection to military service and opposed the enactment of emergency laws.